DataDog/hiring-engineers/answers.md

 **Monitoring Data Section**

-_Exercise 1: Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
+_Exercise 1: Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:_

-A) Warning threshold of 500
+_A) Warning threshold of 500_

-B)Alerting threshold of 800
+_B) Alerting threshold of 800_

-C And also ensure that it will notify you if there is No Data for this query over the past 10m._
+_C) And also ensure that it will notify you if there is No Data for this query over the past 10m._

+_Please configure the monitor’s message so that it will:_

+_*Send you an email whenever the monitor triggers._

+_*Create different messages based on whether the monitor is in an Alert, Warning, or No Data state._

+_*Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state._

+_When this monitor sends you an email notification, take a screenshot of the email that it sends you._